FalconEthics/Quickie-Notes/README.md

 [![Product Name Screen Shot][product-screenshot]](https://keeper-app-falconethics.vercel.app/)

-A Front-End clone model of Google Keep, one can use it as small note pad (it currently haves no backend so saved notes wiill not stay after refresh)
+A Front-End clone model of Google Keep, one can use it as small note pad (it currently haves no backend so saved notes will not stay after refresh)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>